The Morse index theorem for mechanical systems with reflections: Introduction

 \subsection{Structure of the paper}

 We first work with paths with reflections off the hypersurface/boundary.
 In Section \ref{sec:path}, we consider permissible path spaces and variation vector fields in our variations.
 In Section \ref{sec:1var}, we define the action of a path and consider the first variation of the action.
 In Section \ref{sec:2var}, we consider the second variation of the action and the corresponding Jacobi fields.
-In Section \ref{sec:index}, we prove the Morse index theorem for the closed \reflective paths as well as dealing with the more usual case of paths with fixed endpoints.
+In Section \ref{sec:index}, we prove the Morse index theorem for both fixed endpoint paths and closed \reflective paths, along with the Morse index addition formula.